 Also, grasses, unlike other plants, can replenish their leaves.
 A blade of grass is the end of a long narrow leaf.

 If you trace a grass blade back to the stem on a tall grass plant, you see that the blade comes from a sheath wrapped around the stem.
 At the base of that sheath is a node, a place where the stems of some grasses have a slight bulge.

 Nodes are the places where new growth happens in a grass plant.
 A short grass plant has at least one node near ground level, out of reach of the lawn mower; a tall grass plant may have several more nodes farther up along the stem.

-When a grass blade is cut off by a lawn mower or a grazing animal, some as-yet-unknown signal is sent down to the node, stimulating it to produce more leaf.
+When a grass blade is cut off by a lawn mower or a grazing animal (or as happened in the past, your ancient ancestors), a signal is sent down to the node, stimulating it to produce more leaf.
 Grazing animals take particular advantage of this; eating the grass causes more to grow in its place.

 This capacity to add new material to old leaves is characteristic of grasses.
 Other plants generally don’t have this ability.